+Ironstone Capital Partners Pty Ltd '(Ironstone Capital') is a boutique corporate advisory business owned by two of the Directors - Wayne Seabrook and Simon Keyser.
 Ironstone Capital provides consulting services to the Project and the Company in connection with project development and corporate activities.
-Ironstone Capital is paid at market related rates for work conducted by its executives.
-During the financial year ended 30 June 2014, totals of \$89,020 and \$45,740 were paid by Malabar and Spur Hill Management Pty Ltd (the Project) respectively to Ironstone Capital.
+Ironstone Capital is paid at market related rates or less for work conducted by its executives.
+During the financial year ended 30 June 2015, totals of \$12,984 were paid by Malabar to Ironstone Capital.